graylan0/gpt5-ptt/README.md

 Pretext: Warning , This robot has ZERO ethics configurations.
 Below is a GPT4 Suggestion to adapt Trideque for ethics conformity.
 I was also Talking with bard.google.com about this.
 (Arion)

+# Note: The Model Runs better with 150M vs 1.3B!
 ```
 # ... (previous imports and code)